magoyette/.emacs.d/README.md

 ## Packages

 The packages used by this Emacs configuration are grouped in categories.
-The package management is defined in init.el.
-For the other categories, a file suffixed with -settings.el is available in /settings.
+The package management is defined in `init.el`.
+For the other categories, a file suffixed with `-settings.el` is available in `/settings`.

 See [packages.md](packages.md) for a list of all the included packages.